Balto II: Wolf Quest

-Balto II: Wolf Quest is a 2002 American animated adventure film.
+Balto II: Wolf Quest is a 2002 American direct-to-video animated adventure film produced and directed by Phil Weinstein.
 It is the sequel to Universal Pictures/Amblin Entertainment's 1995 Northern animated film Balto.

 Plot

-One year after his heroic journey, Balto has mated with Jenna, and they now have a new family of six puppies in Alaska.
-Five of their puppies resemble their husky mother, while one pup named Aleu takes her looks from her wolfdog father.
-When they all reach eight weeks old, all of the other pups are adopted to new homes, but no one wants Aleu due to her wild animal looks, forcing her to live with her father.
+A few months after his heroic journey, Balto mated with Jenna, and they now have a new family of six puppies in Alaska.
+Five of their puppies resemble their husky mother, while one pup, named Aleu, inherits her wolfdog father's features.
+When the puppies reach eight weeks old, all but Aleu are adopted into new homes.
+Her wild animal appearance deters potential adopters, leaving her to live with her father.

 A year later when she is grown, Aleu is almost killed by a hunter who mistakes her for a wild wolf.
 Balto tells Aleu the truth about her wolf heritage, causing her to run away, hoping to find her place in the world.
 Balto then goes out into the Alaskan wilderness to find her.
 At the same time, Balto has been struggling with strange dreams of a raven and a pack of wolves, and he cannot understand their meaning.
 Balto resolves to find the meaning of these dreams as he searches for Aleu.
 His friends Boris, Muk, and Luk attempt to join him, but after they are halted by some unknown force, they realize that this journey is meant only for the father and daughter themselves.

 Taking refuge in a cave, Aleu meets the field mouse Muru, who explains that Aleu should not be ashamed of her lineage, which tells her what she is but not who she is.
 Muru reveals himself to be Aleu's spirit guide and tells her to go on a journey of self-discovery.
 Balto and Aleu reunite when he saves her from the grizzly bear and reconcile, and find their way to the ocean, where they are attacked by a group of starving Northwestern wolves led by Niju, an arrogant and vicious wolf.

 The confrontation is defused by the elderly Nava, the true leader of the pack, who welcomes Balto and Aleu.
 Nava announces to his pack that the wolf spirit Aniu has contacted him in "dream visions".
 Aniu has told him that the caribou herd they depend on during the winter has moved across the ocean and will not return and that they will soon be led by a new leader, "the one who is a wolf but does not know".
 Nava believes that Balto, who is half wolf himself, is the chosen one that Aniu was speaking of.
 However, Niju refuses to abandon his homeland and takes control of the pack, and plots to steal from other animal clans in the area to survive the winter.